paulmoise/paulmoise/README.md

 💻 I have 1.5 years of experience as a **Full-Stack Software Developer**, working with **Django REST Framework** for backend and **React** for frontend.

+👨‍💻 For the past two years, I've been an **Apprentice Generative AI Engineer at Amadeus**, where I designed and deployed AI-powered solutions, including an LLM-based chatbot using **RAG architecture** to enable natural language queries over 1,200+ pages of technical documentation.

 🔍 I'm deeply curious about the **inner workings of AI models** — how they learn, generalize, and can be optimized for real-world tasks.

 🚀 My goal: becoming a **ML/AI Engineer** — ready to tackle practical challenges in AI and make a positive impact.